 The op-ed was also published in Spanish in EfeVerde and La Vanguardia.

-November 15 2017: electric pulse fishing and BLOOM are featured on main French TV news
+15 November 2017: BLOOM’s campaign against electric fishing is featured on main French TV news

-France 2, one of the main French TV channels, airs a 5min coverage on pulse fishing in prime time.
+France 2, one of the main French TV channels, airs a 5 mn coverage on electric fishing in prime time.

-During a meeting facilitated by Seafish in London on November 16 2017, BLOOM reminded Dutch lobby VisNed that we filed a complaint against the Netherlands to the European Commission regarding their illegal licenses.
-We also asked VisNed’s representative to provide us with the full list of beneficiaries of the 2007-2015 European Fisheries Fund (EFF).
+During a “Common Language Group” (CLG) meeting facilitated by Seafish in London on 16 November 2017, BLOOM reminded Dutch fishing lobby VisNed that we still did not have any clarification on the complaint that we had filed against the Netherlands to the European Commission regarding their illegal licenses.
+We also asked VisNed’s representative, Mr. Pim Visser, to provide us with the full list of beneficiaries of the 2007-2014 European Fisheries Fund (EFF).
 The Netherlands is one of the only EU coastal countries (along with Bulgaria, Lithuania, Malta, Poland and Portugal) not to have published this list.
-This is unfortunate, as most vessels using pulse trawls will have been equipped under this Fund.
+This is unfortunate, as most vessels using pulse trawls would have been equipped under this Fund.

-The 84 000 signatures mark was surpassed minutes before the vote on the Technical Measures Regulation by the European Parliament’s PECH Committee.
-Several MEPs participated to the event: Yannick Jadot (Greens, France), Anja Hazekamp (GUE, Netherlands), Karima Delli (Greens, France), Marco Affronte (Greens, Italy), Pascal Durand (Greens, France) and Nathalie Griesbeck (ALDE, France).
+84 000 signatures were gathered before the vote on the Technical Measures Regulation by the European Parliament’s PECH Committee.
+BLOOM gathered several MEPs on a picture of supporters to the full ban: Yannick Jadot (Greens, France), Anja Hazekamp (GUE, Netherlands), Karima Delli (Greens, France), Marco Affronte (Greens, Italy), Pascal Durand (Greens, France) and Nathalie Griesbeck (ALDE, France).
 Thanks to our champions for supporting our campaign against electric pulse fishing, and thanks to all of you who signed the petition!

 It will undoubtedly take time to rid ourselves of this terrible fishing method, but with the support of citizens, we have managed to get deep-sea trawling banned in Europe, so let’s get to work to show what we are capable of together!